UNICEFECAR/parenting-app-bebbo-mobile/readMeNewInstance.md

----

 # Bebbo Guide: Setting Up a New Instance

 ## Objective

 This guide outlines the steps for adding a new Bebbo instance.
-For full setup details, refer to:
-- **BEBBO APP ADMIN MANUAL FOR NEW APP.docx**
-- **Bebbo project README** (for local setup)

----

 ## Folder Structure